Outdoor Activities in Bangkok – Adventure City Guide

-Occasionally, you can even haggle a deal for a city tour for next to nothing (50-100 THB or $1.50-3 USD), as long as you visit a couple affiliated ‘custom suit tailors’ through out the day, as they’ll get kick back from the shops just for bringing you there… No purchase necessary.
+Occasionally, you can even haggle a deal for a city tour for next to nothing (50-100 THB or $1.50-3 USD), as long as you visit a couple of affiliated ‘custom suit tailors’ throughout the day, as they’ll get a kickback from the shops just for bringing you there… No purchase is necessary.

 You can often find Tuk Tuk drivers willing to do this standing along the perimeter of the Kings’ Palace.
-It may take a few attempts of asking for a ‘special city tour’, but you will be bound to find someone ready for a cut of this business.
+It may take a few attempts of asking for a ‘special city tour,’ but you will be bound to find someone ready for a cut of this business.

 Local Secret Spot

 Though most people wouldn’t consider going to a market an adventure, they probably have never experienced the likes of Chatuchak (also known as JJs).
 This is one of SE Asia’s LARGEST outdoor markets.
-It’s so big in fact, that you can find maps of the market to help navigate.
-It’s roughly the size of 4 city blocks, and is divided into various sections.
+It’s so prominent that you can find maps of the market to help navigate.
+It’s roughly the size of 4 city blocks and is divided into various sections.

-You’ll find everything under the sun here, from clothing, to handicrafts, to food, to mobile phones, and even puppies and other cute critters for sale!!
+You’ll find everything under the sun here, from clothing to handicrafts, food, mobile phones, and even puppies and other cute critters for sale!!
 It’s bonkers.
-If it gets a little too much for you, you can take a break in one of Bangkok’s largest parks (Chatuchak park) located right next to the market.
+If it gets too much for you, you can take a break in one of Bangkok’s most famous parks (Chatuchak park), located next to the market.

 How to get there?

-You can get here via skytrain (BTS), subway (MRT), taxi, bus, you name it – it’s very accessible!
-But it’s only open on weekends, from about dawn until 5 or 6pm at it’s peak.
-Some shops stay open longer, but the majority will be closed by dusk.
+You can get here via Skytrain (BTS), subway (MRT), taxi, bus, you name it – it’s very accessible!
+But it’s only open on weekends, from about dawn until 5 or 6 pm at its peak.
+Some shops stay open longer, but most will be closed by dusk.
 It’s free entry and a perfect place to buy ANY souvenirs at the end of your time in Thailand.

-If you can coordinate to be here on a weekend, it’s definitely an adventure.
-I generally hate shopping for ‘stuff’, but love this market and its energy!
+Suppose you can coordinate to be here on the weekend.
+I generally hate shopping for ‘stuff,’ but I love this market and its energy!

 Best time of the year to visit Bangkok for adventure?

-Bangkok is in the tropics, and quite close to the Equator.
-Of course, this means it’s hot on a year round basis.
+Bangkok is in the tropics and quite close to the Equator.
+Of course, this means it’s hot on a year-round basis.

-It’s considered rainy season from May-October, though showers can happen at any time of the year.
-This is generally a less busy time for tourists, though the rains are not quite as bad as one would expect, and often only last 30 mins-1 hour, cooling the city’s heat.
-Peak season is in December-January, when temperatures are at their coolest ad driest… though it’s still pretty hot!
+It’s considered the rainy season from May to October, though showers can happen at any time of the year.
+This is generally a less busy time for tourists, though the rains are not quite as bad as expected and often only last 30 mins-1 hour, cooling the city’s heart.
+Peak season is in December-January when temperatures are at their most astounding ad driest… though it’s still pretty hot!

-Finally, the reason I love Bangkok for adventure is because…
+Finally, the reason I love Bangkok for adventure is that…

-It’s never ending.
-This city is SO BIG that you could go and get lost in a new neighbourhood almost every. single. day. and still find new, interesting things to explore.
-On my list for the upcoming weeks I’ve got the Scala Cinema, the Thai Air Force Museum, Papaya Vintage Shop, and the Erawon Museum – just to name a few.
-It seems every time I explore 1 place, I learn of 3 more!!
+It’s never-ending.
+This city is SO BIG that you could get lost in a new neighborhood almost every day.
+Single.
+Day.
+And still find new, exciting things to explore.
+On my list for the upcoming weeks, I’ve got the Scala Cinema, the Thai Air Force Museum, Papaya Vintage Shop, and the Erawan Museum – to name a few.
+Every time I explore one place, I learn of 3 more!!

 From a young age, Ian was always a wanderer.
 He’s since travelled to all 7 continents, and has spent the majority of his life pursuing this passion.
 You can follow him in his off-the-beaten-path adventures and discoveries on Twitter, Facebook, Google+ and his travel blog Where Sidewalks End.